11 of the Best Ski Jackets to Wear This Winter in 2025

 • Breathability is not as high as uninsulated shells

-It’s available in sizes XS, S, M, L, and XL.
+Available sizes: XS, S, M, L, and XL

 Key Features